 Determining how long you can rely on the service of a mechanical switch is done by looking at how long the guaranteed period is.
 Most switches have a 50 million keystroke guarantee range which is quite reliable.

 This is an issue that is greatly assumed by most people but impacts your typing experience.
 When you press a key once, but it registers twice, you will have an additional task of deleting the extra word or character.

-Obviously, you will be correcting a mistake that you don’t commit, which might be annoying.
-Always check if the switch you are buying has this problem before you go and spend a lot of time correcting keyboard errors.
+You will correct a mistake you don’t commit, which might be annoying.
+Always check if the switch you are buying has this problem before you go, and spend a lot of time correcting keyboard errors.

 8. Spring Force